-With so much to give, vitamin C is commonly a supplement-of-choice for many dancers.
+With so much to give, vitamin C is commonly a supplement of choice for many dancers.
 However, when taken throughout the cold season, vitamin C supplements may only modestly reduce symptoms of colds.
 There is no solid evidence supporting the use of Vitamin C supplements to prevent colds.
+Vitamin C is found in many fresh fruits and veggies.
+Foods high in vitamin C include most fresh fruits and veggies, especially citrus fruits, berries, and tomatoes.
+Increasing your intake of foods high in Vitamin C can help support your immune system.
+Here are two suggestions:

 #1: Add citrus to marinades, dressings, and sauces